-Foreign powers and adversarial groups use intelligence activities to support their national security goals, project power in areas of vital interest, and in some cases threaten the national security of the United States and its allies.
-When understood, these activities can provide indications of their strategic capabilities, limitations, and plans, and provide warning of unacceptable intentions.
+Foreign powers and adversarial groups use intelligence activities to support their national security goals, project power in areas of vital interest and in some cases threaten the national security of the United States and its allies.
+When understood, these activities can provide indications of their strategic capabilities, limitations, and plans, and unacceptable provide warning of intentions.
 Such intelligence is vital to senior policy and decision makers as well as mission planners and operators.

-It is imperative that we enhance the Intelligence Community's ability to advise our nation's decision makers of impending threats, vulnerabilities and The counterintelligence opportunities. organizations will do this through a joint approach to strategic analysis and by collaboratively supporting intelligence investigations and operations.
+It is imperative that we enhance the Intelligence Community's ability to advise our nation's decision makers of impending threats, vulnerabilities and opportunities.
+The counterintelligence organizations will do this through a joint approach to strategic analysis and by collaboratively supporting intelligence investigations and operations.
 National security plans, including counterterrorism and counterproliferation operations and the indications and warning function of our nation's intelligence system, are vulnerable to foreign intelligence activities.
 As the intelligence capabilities of our adversaries evolve, our effectiveness in thwarting them will depend on our ability to identify and fill critical intelligence gaps in both collection and analysis.
-In meeting these goals, we will exploit all available sources including open-source information, and will leverage new technologies and relationships.
+In meeting these goals, we will exploit all available sources, including open-source information, and will leverage new technologies and relationships.

-Counterintelligence considerations must be included in mission planning to ensure the operational community is aware of adversarial attempts to manipulate, deceive, or thwart their missions.
-As operations progress, continued counterintelligence perspective also permits mission planners take to advantage of intelligence gathering opportunities that would otherwise be missed.
+Counterintelligence considerations must be included in mission planning to ensure that the operational community is aware of adversarial attempts to manipulate, deceive, or thwart their missions.
+As operations progress, a continued counterintelligence perspective also mission planners permits take to advantage of intelligence gathering opportunities that would otherwise be missed.
 This perspective is critical as we conduct our analysis of adversarial intelligence services and their relationship to terrorist organizations.

-The National Intelligence Strategy directs the NCIX to support the analysis of terror networks.
-In coordination with the National Counterterrorism Center, the counterintelligence community will produce actionable analysis to support the disruption of terrorist operations and safeguard US intelligence capabilities.
-To further support counterterrorism, the counterintelligence community will review operations and intelligence reporting to detect attempts by terrorist entities to penetrate or manipulate us.
-We will also assess how key foreign intelligence services advance or obstruct US efforts to fight terrorism and counter those activities that are hostile.
+In coordination with the National Counterterrorism Center. counterintelligence community will produce actionable analysis to support the disruption of terrorist operations and safeguard U.S. intelligence capabilities.
+To further support counterterrorism, counterintelligence community will review operations and intelligence reporting to detect attempts by terrorist entities to penetrate or manipulate us.
+We will also assess how key foreign intelligence services advance or obstruct U.S. efforts to fight terrorism and counter those activities that are hostile.

-Assessing the capabilities of foreign intelligence adversaries means derstanding their collection platforms and their programs and activities.
-We must know how they are structured, how they operate, how their decision-making process works, and where they are deployed against US interests.
+Assessing the capabilities of foreign intelligence adversaries means understanding their collection platforms and their programs and activities.
+We must know how they are structured, how they operate, how their decision-making process works, and where they are deployed against U.S. interests.
 This is both a collection challenge that the counterintelligence community must support and an analytical challenge that we must meet.
 We will conduct a common effort to address the most critical gaps in our knowledge of these targets, and, based on those gaps, we will contribute to the integrated collection strategies of the Office of the Director of National Intelligence (ODNI).

-We will also provide strategic analysis, counterintelligence insight, and policy options to the National Security Council, the President's Foreign Intelligence Advisory Board, and the DNI to support their national security deliberations.
+We will also provide strategic analysis, counterintelligence insight, and policy options to the National Security Council, the President's Intelligence Advisory Board, and the DNI to support their national security deliberations.
 We will report our assessments of the intelligence environment on a regular basis and will suggest actionable alternatives as appropriate.